 Do not try to shame a narcissist – they will make you pay bigtime.

 2. The reason they’re so fragile and insecure on the inside and mean and hateful on the outside goes all the way back to childhood.
 Though researchers believe there might be a genetic component, the truth is that the way a child is raised has a great deal to do with how they turn out.

 Narcissists get broken in childhood most of the time.
 More environment and less genetic.

 - There are two ways to “create” a narcissist – by denying a child unconditional love so they never feel comfortable in the emotional love or to totally go the opposite direction and overindulging, overpraising and underdisciplining the child – making them believe they’re overly special.

 - This would indicate that the term “happy medium” could apply to good parenting (My note)

-3. Kids who got big responsibilities at early ages are more often narcissists than those who didn’t, whether it was direct responsibility such as for a sibling or indirect such as for the emotional health of a parent.
+3. Kids who got big responsibilities at an early age are more often narcissists than those who didn’t, whether it was direct responsibility such as for a sibling or indirectly such as for the emotional health of a parent.
 This leads to their adult selves always seeking approval and trying too hard, never allowing themselves to just “be,” rather requiring to be the center of attention.

 Too many big responsibilities at an early age can create a narcissist.